 So, you'd like to apply for a grant.
 But, is your organization a good candidate for a grant?
-To answer that question, check out a simple version of the Grant Readiness Assessment Tool created by Resource Development Network, Fabian Consulting and O'Connor Associates.
+To answer that question, check out a simple version of the Grant Readiness Assessment Tool created by Resource Development Network LLC, Fabian Consulting Inc. and CoSo Grants LLC.

 This is a question I am frequently asked.
 Under certain circumstances, they can, although grant opportunities for businesses are rare.